Chronic Cough Overview

 - A drenching overnight sweat.

-What are the complications of chronic cough?
+What are the complications of chronic cough that goes untreated?

 - Urinary incontinence (loss of bladder control).

-- Minor bleeding in the eye.
+- Subconjuctival hemorrhage (minor bleeding in the eye).